paulipa/sico-wiki/services/flightmanuals/fc-mqp-checklist.md

 - Weapon timers
 - Targets VS telling them on comms

-> (Hitting Low Sec) Ok, so we are now in Low security space, Scount hold on in this system for this part… that means if anyone takes shots on a player concord will not come to the rescue, there are however stil guns on the gates, if someone engages a target within 150km of a gate they will be attacked by the gate guns, they are extremely accurate and will destroy you, so if we want to find a target in low sec we will need to Shotgun the system, there are two types of shotgunning, if you open your probe scanner with CTRL+P or by clicking the small radar icon to the left of your capacitor and selecting the bubble like icon that appears to the left of it.
+> (Hitting Low Sec) Ok, so we are now in Low security space, Scout hold on in this system for this part… that means if anyone takes shots on a player concord will not come to the rescue, there are however stil guns on the gates, if someone engages a target within 150km of a gate they will be attacked by the gate guns, they are extremely accurate and will destroy you, so if we want to find a target in low sec we will need to Shotgun the system, there are two types of shotgunning, if you open your probe scanner with CTRL+P or by clicking the small radar icon to the left of your capacitor and selecting the bubble like icon that appears to the left of it.

 ## Logistics
 If you have new logistic pilots in the fleet you should briefly mention to them how logistics work.
 However this is not a logistics fleet and the new logistic pilots are there simply to experience the role.
 For more advanced logistic tactics we will try to raise logi fleets.